CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 ###### Example: Qwen3/Qwen-7B

-This example shows a list for what kind of information would be expected for a typical `7B` parameter size Large Language Model (LLM) that is multi-lingual and supports code/instruct capabilities.
+This example shows a list for what kind of user and use case information would be expected for a typical `7B` parameter size Large Language Model (LLM) that is multi-lingual and supports code/instruct capabilities.

 ```json
 "component": {